PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--tags` (array): The list of tags of the switch port.
 - `--enabled` (boolean): The status of the switch port.
 - `--poeEnabled` (boolean): The PoE status of the switch port.
-- `--type` (string): The type of the switch port ('trunk' or 'access').
+- `--type` (string): The type of the switch port ('trunk', 'access' or 'stack').
 - `--vlan` (integer): The VLAN of the switch port.
+For a trunk port, this is the native VLAN.
 A null value will clear the value set for trunk ports.
 - `--voiceVlan` (integer): The voice VLAN of the switch port.
 Only applicable to access ports.
 - `--allowedVlans` (string): The VLANs allowed on the switch port.
 Only applicable to trunk ports.
 - `--isolationEnabled` (boolean): The isolation status of the switch port.